-Impact of Brexit on Dutch public finances
+Impact of Brexit on Dutch finances

-- the Brexit negotiations between the UK and the EU;
+The exact impact will depend on the negotiations between the UK and the EU about their future partnership.

-Brexit may affect Dutch public finances in 3 ways:
+Brexit may affect Dutch public finances in 2 ways:

 - If Brexit results in less trade with the UK, less tax will be collected.
-This will reduce government revenue.

 - Agencies that carry out government policy, like Customs and the Netherlands Food and Consumer Product Safety Authority (NVWA), will face higher costs.
 They will need more staff, because they will have to carry out more checks on goods entering the country after Brexit.